max0x7ba/atomic_queue/README.md

 ```

 #### Build and run benchmarks
-Building and running the benchmarks require a few other Boost libraries.
+Building and running the benchmarks require additional third-party libraries:
+* Boost.Lockfree library.
 Installing the complete set of Boost development libraries is the easiest (e.g. `libboost-all-dev` on Debian/Ubuntu).
+* Intel TBB library (e.g. `libtbb-dev` on Debian/Ubuntu).
+When Intel TBB library is installed elsewhere, you may like to specify that location in `cppflags.tbb` and `ldlibs.tbb` in `Makefile`.
-The benchmarks require several third-party libraries to be cloned as sibling directories, as well as Intel TBB:
+* Several other third-party libraries are expected to be cloned into sibling directories:

 ```bash
 git clone https://github.com/cameron314/concurrentqueue.git